Romain Ilbert

 Introduction

-I am a CIFRE PhD student working with the LIPADE lab at Paris Descartes University and the Noah's Ark Lab at Huawei Technologies France, co-advised by Ievgen Redko and Themis Palpanas.
+I hold an engineering diploma in Data Science, Statistics, and Learning from ENSAE and a Master's degree in Machine Learning Research from École Polytechnique.
+Currently, I am a CIFRE PhD student working with the LIPADE lab at Paris Descartes University and the Noah's Ark Lab at Huawei Technologies France, co-advised by Ievgen Redko and Themis Palpanas.
 My research focuses extensively on time series analysis, with a particular emphasis on classification and forecasting tasks.
 In the initial phase of my doctoral research, I explored methods for data augmentation and the synthetic generation of time series to address the challenges of extensive labeling and data cleaning.
 Progressing further, my focus shifted towards adversarial attacks, where I developed cutting-edge attack strategies alongside robust defense mechanisms.
 Subsequently, I focused on time series forecasting, particularly investigating the limitations of transformers in this context and strategizing on enhancing their performance.
 This effort led to the development of SAMformer, a new state-of-the-art model in time series forecasting, excelling in both performance and training time.
+To enhance the performance of univariate time series forecasters I developed a regularization technique along with a random matrix theory analysis, making a univariate linear model state-of-the-art in multivariate time series forecasting.
+This paper has been accepted as a Spotlight at NeurIPS 2024, and its Time Series variant has been accepted at the NeurIPS workshop Time Series in the Age of Large Models.
 Currently, my research is centered on the development of foundation models for multivariate time series classification.
 My work, while centered on time series classification and forecasting, can be readily adapted to other fields like computer vision or NLP.
-Previously, I earned an engineering diploma in Data Science, Statistics and Learning from ENSAE and a Master’s degree in Machine Learning Research from Ecole Polytechnique.
+In total, I have had 5 papers accepted during my PhD from now.
+These papers are detailed in the last section of this page.

 News